kjs452/KennysOpenDSKY/README.md

 The included ```Makefile``` shows the commands needed to compile the sketch and upload to your Open DSKY kit.

-To assemble the assmbly code use:
+To assemble the assembly code use:
 ```
 	$ ./assembler.py kennysagc.asm
 ```